 See below for a separate list and uses for EOs for children.

 Want to see what I learned?
-I took a minute this morning to give YOU a sneak peek into the Aromahead cold and flu course so you can see exactly what you’re getting.
+I’m excited to give YOU a sneak peek into the Aromahead cold and flu course so you can see exactly what you’re getting.
 Check it out:

 If you can’t view the video above, see it on YouTube HERE.

-If you’re wondering what you’d learn in the Aromahead course, here’s a bit more:
+If you’re wondering what else you’ll learn in the Aromahead course, here’s a bit more:

 EACH recipe has an adult and child version!